 Unfortunately, if corporations don’t lead the charge on this, America’s employees still don’t have a legal framework to fall back on.

 The United States’ lack of mandated paid leave means we lag countries like Pakistan and Afghanistan on requiring even a basic paid maternity leave plan.
 In her presidential bid, Hillary Clinton advocated for mandating 12 weeks of paid leave, which would represent a step forward for a country where one in four mothers go back to work a shocking 10 days after giving birth.
 Clinton’s rhetoric offered some hope that we were becoming a bit more like the rest of the world.

-Although Donald Trump mentioned a six-week paid maternity leave plan during his presidential campaign, he didn’t make clear how this would be funded, or give any other details.
+Although Donald Drumpf mentioned a six-week paid maternity leave plan during his presidential campaign, he didn’t make clear how this would be funded, or give any other details.
 Given Republicans have generally not supported paid leave in the past, especially paid paternity leave, momentum for a federal policy around the issue will likely fizzle out under his administration.

 Furthermore, while maternity leave is crucial, only offering leave to birth mothers puts the onus to raise the child on women.
 This not only exacerbates the gender wage gap, but perpetuates a society where fathers don’t participate in child-rearing, while adoptive parents and LGBTQ couples are left out of the equation entirely.